Testing dark energy models with a new sample of strong-lensing systems: Strong lensing as a cosmological test

 \cite{Ofek:2003sp} estimate that those systematics might affect the image separation $\Delta\theta$ up to $\sim 20\%$ (since $\Delta\theta \propto \sigma^{2}$), and thus assume the constraints $(0.8)^{1/2}<f<(1.2)^{1/2}$.
 Moreover, \citet{Treu:2006ApJ} claim that, for systems with velocity dispersion between $200-300$km s$^{-1}$, there is a relation between the measurement of $\sigma_{spec}$ from spectroscopy and those estimated from the lens model

 where $\sigma_{SIE}$ is the velocity dispersion obtained from a singular isothermal ellipsoid, and it is also consistent with \citet{Ofek:2003sp} results.
 Notice that \citet{Treu:2006ApJ} relation cannot be used in our case because: a) $\sigma$ for several objects fall outside the interval of validity, and b) it was obtained assuming a $\Lambda$CDM model, and thus it could introduce another source of bias in our estimations.
 Therefore, hereafter we use \citet{Ofek:2003sp} estimation for $f$.
+We also investigate the repercussions of assuming $f$ as an independent parameter for each SLS to estimate cosmological parameters (see Appendix \ref{Fseparada}).
+In addition, we analyze a mock catalog of 788 SLS to asess the impact on the Einstein radius estimation when using an isothermal profile instead of a more complex model \eqref{Df} (see Appendix \ref{APII}).

-On the other hand, for some SLS we obtain incorrect $D_{obs}>1$ values (i.e. $D_{ls}>D_{s}$, see Table \ref{Dmayor1}). \citet{Leaf:2018lfu} point out that these values are theoretically unphysical, thus they should be either disregarded or corrected by introducing an extra source of error (e.g. $\delta D^{\rm{obs}}$).
+On the other hand, for some SLS we obtain incorrect $D_{obs}>1$ values (i.e. $D_{ls}>D_{s}$, see Table \ref{tab:SLDgtone}). \citet{Leaf:2018lfu} point out that these values are theoretically unphysical, thus they should be either disregarded or corrected by introducing an extra source of error (e.g. $\delta D^{\rm{obs}}$).
 However, as the source of such behavior is unknown, we choose to keep these observed systems throughout our analysis (without introducing the suggested $\delta D^{\rm{obs}}$ error) and, instead, offer the parameter estimations with and without those systems for comparison.
 In the following section we present the data that will be used in the chi-square function (Eq. \ref{eq:chisquareSL}) to test DE models. \\